joaquim-verges/Helium/README.md

 ### BaseRepository

-Helium follows this pattern, and provides some useful base classes will save you lots of develoment time, while keeping your code clean and organized.

 - Simple interface that returns some data
 - Here is a good place to put your network calls, database queries/writes, preferences edits, etc...
-- Responsible for producing the object models that the presenter will use
+- Responsible for producing the model objects that the presenter will use

 ### BasePresenter

-- can push state to a ViewDelegate via `pushState(state)`
+- can push state to a `ViewDelegate` via `pushState(state)`
-- receives view events from any attached ViewDelegate via `onVieEvent(event)`
+- receives `ViewEvent` from any attached `ViewDelegate` via `onViewEvent(event)`
 - receives lifecycle events (implements `LifecycleObserver`)
 - can be persisted accross orientation changes (implements `ViewModel`)
 - no view references here, only state pushing and reacting to view events

 ### BaseViewDelegate

-- Can render Android views according to the ViewState passed in `render(viewState)`
+- Can render Android views according to the `ViewState` passed in `render(state)`
-- Can push ViewEvents to any attached presenter via `pushEvent()`
+- Can push `ViewEvent` to any attached presenter via `pushEvent(event)`
 - This is the only place where you hold context or views
 - no business logic here, only enough to render views

 ### Notes on the implementaion

- - Presenters and ViewDelegates communicate via RxJava subjects, they are not coupled together
+ - Uses [RxJava](https://github.com/ReactiveX/RxJava) to handle communication between Presenters and ViewDelegates
- - Lifecycle is handled for you, no need to worry about cleaning up or detaching anything
+ - Uses [RxLifecycle](https://github.com/trello/RxLifecycle) to automatically dispose subscriptions, no need to worry about cleaning up or detaching anything
+ - Uses `ViewModel` from the [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/viewmodel.html) to retain presenters across configuration changes
- - Each of the three classes  are independent can be re-used for other components
+ - Each of the three classes are independent from each other can be re-used for other components

 ## Usage